cozodb/cozo/docs/source/setup.rst

 Cozo is currently designed to run in a trusted environment and be used by trusted clients, therefore it does not come with elaborate authentication and security features.
 If you must access Cozo remotely, you are responsible for setting up firewalls, encryptions and proxies yourself.

-As a guard against users carelessly binding Cozo to any address other than ``127.0.0.1`` and potentially exposing content to everyone on the Internet, in this case Cozo will refuse to start unless you also set up the environment variable ``COZO_AUTH``.
+As a guard against users carelessly binding Cozo to any address other than ``127.0.0.1`` and potentially exposing content to everyone on the Internet, in this case, Cozo will refuse to start unless you also set up the environment variable ``COZO_AUTH``.
 With the variable set, Cozo will then require all queries to provide the content of the set variable in the HTTP header field ``x-cozo-auth`` for verification.
-Please note that this "security measure" is not considered sufficient for any purpose and is only a last defense when every other security measure that you are responsible for setting up fails.
+Please note that this "security measure" is not considered sufficient for any purpose and is only a last defence when every other security measure that you are responsible for setting up fails.

 --------------------------------------------------
 Ways of running queries